project-talan/tln-cli/README.md

 ## Real life scenario <sub><sup>~15 min</sup></sub>
 Let's say, you've joined Calbro.com company to head software project development.
 You will need to build new service as part of multiple already in-production applications.
-You first steps are: configure your local development environment, checkout existing projects and create initial structure for the new one.
+Your first steps are: configure local development environment, checkout existing projects and create initial structure for the new one.

 ### Calbro projects home
 * First step is configuring Calbro components